NotDroidUser/Readability4J/README.md

 The reason is like Readability.js Readability4J returns its output in a `<div>` element, and the only way to set the encoding in HTML is in a `<head> <meta charset="">` tag.

-So I added these convenience methods to Article class
+So I added these convenience methods to Article class:

+On Java:
 ```java
 String contentHtmlWithUtf8Encoding = article.getContentWithUtf8Encoding();
 // or (tries to apply site's charset, if set, or if not uses UTF-8 as fallback